-Though the Company already imposes strict guidelines in its Code of Conduct and Ethics, and also states that "The Code shall be reviewed (annually) or as may be deemed necessary by the Company."
-With that statement, it recognizes the opportunity to regularly review and evaluate guidelines, policies, and initiatives related to anti-corruption and evaluate their effectiveness.
-In addition, more training and campaigns on anti-corruption are continuously being explored.
+The Company imposes strict guidelines in its Code of Conduct and Ethics, also requires that "The Code shall be reviewed (annually) or as may be deemed necessary by the Company."
+The Company thus, recognizes the opportunity to regularly review and evaluate guidelines, policies, and initiatives related to anti-corruption and its effectiveness.
+In addition, more trainings and campaigns on anti-corruption are continuously being explored.